 A tidy pavement surrounding the monument for a jog and strolling.
-Or even riding a bicycle is some activities suitable for the visitors coming to the monument.
+Or even riding a bicycle is some activity suitable for the visitors coming to the monument.
 The National Monument is a perfect place for a family trip as the entrance fee is quite cheap and affordable.

-The initiative of Monas National Monument came from Soekarno, the former president of Indonesia.
-The First President wanted to build an iconic monument as what Gustave Eiffel did in Paris.
+The initiative of the Monas National Monument came from Soekarno, the former president of Indonesia.
+The First President wanted to build an iconic monument as Gustave Eiffel did in Paris.
 The monument was built for nothing else.
 But to commemorate the great exertion people did for Indonesian independence.

 The Construction Process of Monas

 With the cooperation of P.N.
 Adhi Karya, the prestige constructing company.
 Finally, the monument was successfully built after 14 years process.
 On January 12th, 1975, the monument was officially open for public visitors.
-The building process of Monas spent a quite a long time.
+The building process of Monas spent quite a long time.

-Attraction in Monas National Monument
+Monas National Monument Attractions

 With a spacious flat green terrain and garden, Monas becomes perfect for some activities.
 On weekdays, most people come for a tour of the museum.
 And certainly, enjoy the Jakarta view from the observation deck.
 On Sunday, some people assemble around Monas to join the Car Free Day in the morning.